Federer subdues Berdych to win sixth Dubai title

 Federer had recovered from a similar position to stun world number two Novak Djokovic in Friday's semi-final and the 32-year-old again struggled early on before he dug deep to claim a sixth Dubai crown.

 "It was a tough match," fourth seed Federer said in a courtside interview.
-"Tomas had the advantage and could have, should have, brought it home, but maybe I got a little lucky."
+"Tomas had the advantage and could have, should have, brought it home, but maybe I got a little lucky.
+I was very happy with my game tonight and for the week."

-Federer nursed a back injury for much of last season and has slumped to eighth in the rankings, his lowest position since 2002, but ahead of Dubai he claimed his best tennis was still to come.

-With wins against top 10 opponents in successive days, the Swiss proved there may be some basis to his confidence.

-The third-seeded Berdych, 28, suffered from a similar problem, which made for an error-strewn first set.
+The third-seeded Berdych, 28, suffered from a similar problem which made for a closely contested, if error-strewn, first set.

-Federer broke for a 2-1 lead, but he then surrendered his serve immediately.
+A wayward Berdych forehand gave Federer the first break and a 2-1 lead, but that advantage proved short-lived as he surrendered his serve immediately.

-Serving at 3-2 down, the Swiss again blundered, a scuffed backhand dribbling into the net to give Berdych a 4-2 lead.
+Serving at 3-2 down, Federer again blundered, a scuffed backhand dribbling into the net to give Berdych a 4-2 lead.

-World number six Berdych's first ace of the match earned a set point, which he took when Federer - who later said his serving was poor in the first set - netted a backhand return.
+World number six Berdych's first ace of the match then earned him a set point, which he took when Federer netted a backhand return.

-"That's something I maybe have to clean up a little bit," said Federer.
-"I was struggling with half volleys, I was struggling with my forehand."

-Berdych broke for a 3-2 second set lead to leave Federer facing a third straight defeat against the Czech.
+Federer did little to trouble Berdych's serve in the early stages of the second set, with the Czech increasingly dominant.

+Two aces saw the Swiss save two break points at 2-2 but another wayward forehand meant Berdych converted a third for a 3-2 lead.

 SUBLIME DROP

-The Swiss immediately broke back and then held to love following a superbly disguised half-volley drop shot at the net that had the 5,000 capacity crowd roaring his name.
+Federer, facing a third straight defeat by Berdych, immediately broke back and then held to love following a sublimely disguised half-volley drop shot at the net that had the 5,000 capacity crowd roaring his name.

 "You just stand on the baseline, try to hit a few good shots and hope he doesn't keep hitting the big serves," said Federer, when asked what he was thinking after being broken in the second set.